Scripps Mercy Family Medicine Residency

 Full-spectrum family and community medicine

-With a focus on caring for the underserved, our three-year, unopposed Family Medicine Residency Program offers excellent opportunities for graduate medical trainees to learn the skills needed to become comprehensive family physicians.
+With a focus on caring for the underserved, our three-year Family Medicine Residency Program offers excellent opportunities for graduate medical trainees to learn the skills needed to become comprehensive family physicians.

 Residents gain diverse experience in women’s health, pediatrics, sports medicine, adult medicine, geriatrics, adolescent medicine and more.
-The program has a unique dedication to community medicine based out of the continuity clinic at Chula Vista Medical Plaza (part of San Ysidro Health, a federally qualified health center).
+We prioritize resident empanelment and practice management to ensure full-spectrum outpatient training and continuity of care.
+The program also has a unique dedication to community medicine based out of the continuity clinic at San Ysidro Health, Chula Vista (a federally qualified health center).

 Border health and global health

 Scripps Mercy Hospital Chula Vista is located just seven miles from the US-Mexico border.
 This means family medicine residents receive significant global-local training at continuity clinics and hospitals in our bi-national community.
-And across the border in Tijuana, Mexico, our residents may provide primary care in a local shelter that serves the most resource-deprived individuals in the city.
+Across the border in Tijuana, Mexico, our residents work closely with clinic partners to provide primary care in a local shelter that serves marginalized and displaced individuals in the city.

 Additionally, a collaboration called Viajé Interinstitucional de Integración, Docente, Asistencial y de Investigacion (Inter-institutional Retreat for Integration, Teaching, Assistance and Investigation) brings together: